devchallenges-io/curriculum/2-responsive-web/1-html-css/3-flexbox.md

 This property applies uniform spacing between items, streamlining layout design without the need for margin hacks.

-By mastering these properties, designers gain granular control over how elements are laid out within a flex container, allowing for sophisticated designs that adapt fluidly across different screen sizes and devices.

 ## 2. Managing Flexibility with Growth, Shrinkage, and Basis

 Flexbox's true power lies in its ability to manage space distribution among items within a container.
 This dynamic resizing is handled by three key properties: `flex-grow`, `flex-shrink`, and `flex-basis`.
 Understanding how these properties work together is essential for mastering flexible layouts.